andrewwh/cucumber-starter/README.md

 ### Run Scenarios
 The example scenarios have been designed against google.com which should be universally accessible for demonstration purposes.
+By default the tests will run headless.

 > Some features may fail as google is constantly changing.
 Use this to view the failure report and screen capture.